3 Reasons the healthcare industry need time and attendance systems

-The non-government sector plays an important role in supporting and complementing the National Health Service, offering a wide range of services from social care, nursing homes, and provision of specialist care and healthcare staff.
+The non-government sector plays an important role in supporting and complementing the National Health Service.
+Offering a wide range of services from social care, nursing homes, and provision of specialist care and healthcare staff.

 - The healthcare sector operates 24 hours a day with no opening and closing like some other businesses.

-- There are a wide range of employees with very different roles to manage – from doctors and other medical professionals, to paramedics, cleaners, catering and administrative staff.
+- There are a wide range of employees with very different roles to manage.
+From doctors and other medical professionals to paramedics, cleaners, catering and administrative staff.